 Artist Reception: “Vivid Survival”

 The Anderson Center presents Vivid Survival, a collection of works curated by Lindsey Cherek Waller that showcase artists using color for impact and as means of survival.
-The exhibition opens with a free artist reception Friday, January 28, 2022 from 6 p.m. to 8 p.m. featuring hors d’oeuvres and live music by SniffleParty. and runs through March 26, 2022.
+The exhibition opens with a free artist reception Friday, January 28, 2022 from 6 p.m. to 8 p.m. featuring hors d’oeuvres and live music by Mike Kota.
+The exhibit runs through March 26, 2022.

-Featured artists include Andrea Fischer, Hilary Greenstein, Lora Hlvasa, Tiffany Lange, Meg Lionel Murphy, Kelly O’Brien, Madison Elyse Rubenstein, Meg Elaine Veitenheimer (Nelie G. Mae jewelry), and more!
+Featured artists include Andrea Fischer, Hilary Greenstein, Lora Hlavsa, Tiffany Lange, Chella Man, Meg Lionel Murphy, Kelly O’Brien, Madison Elyse Rubenstein, and Meg Elaine Veitenheimer (Nelie G. Mae jewelry).

 About the Curator